 everyone is so appreciative makes the job more worthwhile.
 To

 receive this award is absolutely amazing.
 I feel very humbled and

 honoured.
 Thank you.'

-any missing items from alternative suppliers.
+items from alternative suppliers.

 She returns at the weekend to do a thorough stock check, helping

 to organise the shop and stock room and placing an order for the

 next delivery, all while 'cheerfully and compassionately' serving

 Beryl, of Swansea, joined the Red Cross in 1990 and has been an